rackerlabs/docs-cloud-databases/api-docs/api-reference/automated-backups.rst

   Any user calling the scheduled backup operations for Cloud DB will need access to Cloud Files.

-Supported datastore versions for HA are MySQL 5.6, Percona 5.6, and MariaDB 10.
+Supported datastore versions for Scheduled Backups are MySQL 5.6, Percona 5.6, and MariaDB 10.

 The Scheduled backups API supports the following operations: